 Ick is a disease that causes your fish to get small white spots on their body.
 This disease is commonly known as white spot disease and Ich.
 Ick is caused by protozoa named Ichthyophthirius Multifilis.
 These parasite spends part of its life within fish skin, creating white crysts on the skin of fish.
 Once these crysts are mature enough, they fall down to the substrate and give rise to thousands of new swimming parasites.

 - Small white dots appearing in the fish body,

 - The fish may try to rub its body against hard surface or decorations in the aquarium,

-- They will look uncomfortable and have loss of desire for food.
+- They will look uncomfortable and have a loss of desire for food.

 - caused by protozoa named Ichthyophthirius Multifilis,

-- rapid fluctuation of temperature and ph cause whitespot disease,
+- rapid fluctuation of temperature and PH of water level causing white-spot disease,

 - Since parasites are released into the water, clean the entire tank,